A Simple Guide on How to Use Ascending and Descending Triangles in Trading

 As you can see, the price of crude oil is struggling to move past the declining and ascending levels.
 As a result, a triangle pattern is formed.

-As a trader, you need to wait until the pair approaches the tip.
 When this happens, you will have higher chances of seeing a major breakout.
 This breakout could happen in either direction.
 In most cases, it happens before a major information is released.

 Ascending Triangle Pattern